olivier-boesch/spectro/README.md

 # spectro
-spectro: a spectrophotometer software for secomam s250 ans prim series
+spectro: a spectrophotometer software for secomam s250 and prim series Tested with a Secomam Prim Light